cagla-su/Linux-Gaming-Guide/README.md

 ## Reducing Screen Resolution and Using The Lowest Graphics Settings
 - Playing a game in fullscreen using **FSR** and a lower resolution is probably the most effective way of increasing gaming performance **alongside lowering graphics settings**.
 - If you're gaming on an **iGPU**, you can try reducing your monitor's native resolution.
 Especially, if your native resolution is **1920x1080**, reducing it to **1366x768** or **1280x720** will drastically increase your gaming performance.
+	- To explain it better, on my **Intel UHD 620** with **1920x1080** screen resolution, even using my monitor as **1600x900** drastically improves performance in games I play in windowed/borderless mode.
+If you are playing all your games in fullscreen, reducing the game's resolution should be enough and easier.
 ## Using A Performance Kernel
 - **For Arch and Derivatives:** [CachyOS Kernel](https://github.com/CachyOS/linux-cachyos)
 - **For Fedora and Derivatives:** [CachyOS Kernel Port For Fedora](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/)